In an astonishing first for Roma and Traveller people, a Romani artist is representing a national pavilion at the Venice Biennale 2022. Małgorzata...

 Leonor Fini didn’t agree with Andre Breton about the role of women in art: the father of Surrealism saw women solely as muses inspiring male genius, whereas Leonor reckoned, and proved with her art, that women can become artists equal to men.

-Trieste[caption id="attachment_18739" align="aligncenter" width="400"] Henri Cartier-Bresson, Leonor Fini in Paris, 1932, source: https://www.leonor-fini.com[/caption] She was born in Buenos Aires in 1907 to Italian mother and Argentinian father.
+She was born in Buenos Aires in 1907 to an Italian mother and Argentinian father.
 The parents separated early and Leonor moved with her mother Malvina to Trieste, a city in the Austro-Hungarian Empire which at the beginning of the 20th century was a cosmopolitan pot of mixing ethnicities and cultures.
-This is how she met avant-garde writers James Joyce and Italo Svevo, who introduced her to modernist thought.
+This is how she met Avant-garde writers James Joyce and Italo Svevo, who introduced her to modernist thought.

-Rome[caption id="attachment_18735" align="aligncenter" width="548"] Leonor Fini, The darkroom, 1939, private collection[/caption] Quickly did she meet a new lover, the writer André Pieyre de Mandiargues, with whom in the summer of 1939 she travelled to Arcachon in the southwest of France to wait out the war.
+Quickly did she meet a new lover, the writer André Pieyre de Mandiargues, with whom in the summer of 1939 she traveled to Arcachon in the southwest of France to wait out the war.
 She spent there a year, mostly hanging out with Salvador and Gala Dali, before moving to Monte Carlo where she met Stanislao Lepri, the young Italian diplomat, who became the love of her life.
 They moved together to Rome, where Leonor met the Italian actress Anna Magnani and the neorealist director Luchino Visconti, yet as soon as he heard of the liberation of Paris in 1946, she returned to France.

-Paris again[caption id="attachment_18736" align="aligncenter" width="656"] Leonor Fini, The Shepherdess of the Sphinxes, 1941, The Peggy Guggenheim Collection, Venice[/caption] She was a talented portraitist of her milieu, yet it was for the subjects of her narrative paintings that she became most famous.
-She treated in her painting the theme of a complex relationship between male and female, often presenting female as more powerful and dominant.
-Women often take the form of the sphinx, with whom she identified and often gifted it with her own face, while men are shown as weak and androgynous.
+She was a talented portraitist of her milieu, yet it was for the subjects of her narrative paintings that she became most famous.
+She treated in her painting the theme of a complex relationship between male and female, often presenting females as more powerful and dominant.
+Women often take the form of a sphinx, with whom she identified and often gifted it with her own face, while men are shown as weak and androgynous.
 Apart from sphinxes, other living creatures most popular in her work are cats, her real friends and life companions (Leonor never married and lived only with cats).